-- 1. General information on the name of waterbody, location of project, volume of material to be dredged, anticipated discharge volume, brief description of dredging method and equipment, and anticipated starting and completion dates of the proposed project. - 2.
-A detailed site map.
-The site map shall identify the discharge location, general land uses, separation distances to potable water supply wells and residences, and other pertinent information. - 3.
-Sediment characterization data collected according to ch.
-NR 347, Wis.
-Adm.
-Code. - 4.
-Final plans and specifications for the proposed wastewater treatment system for contaminated sediment removal.
-The plans and specifications shall include a professorial engineer stamp, detailed drawings of the proposed treatment system design, including general component arrangements, equipment layout, process flow diagrams, piping and instrumentation diagrams, cross sections, outfall structure, sampling locations and instrumentation locations.
-If treatment is necessary to meet limits in this permit, the applicant must demonstrate that the level of treatment shall be equivalent to Best Available Technology Economically Achievable as referenced in Section 301(b)(2) of the Clean Water Act and s.
-283.13(2)(b), Wis.
-Stats. - Note: Final plans and specifications for groundwater treatment systems are subject to the department's approval pursuant to s.
+- 1. A detailed site map.
+The site map shall identify the discharge location, general land uses, underground storage tanks and pipelines, groundwater monitoring and recovery wells, contaminant plume definition and zone of influence, other known spills in the area, septic tanks and drain fields, separation distances to potable water supply wells and residences, and other pertinent information. - 2.
+A general description of the suspected sources of groundwater pollution at the site. - 3.
+Final plans and specifications for the proposed treatment system (if necessary).
+The plans and specifications shall include a professional engineer stamp, detailed drawings of the proposed treatment system design, including general component arrangements, equipment layout, process flow diagram, piping and instrumentation diagrams, cross sections, outfall structure, sampling locations and instrumentation locations.
+If treatment is necessary to meet limits in this permit, the applicant must demonstrate that the level of treatment shall be equivalent to Best Available Treatment Economically Achievable as defined in Section 301(b)(2) of the Clean Water Act and s.
+283.03(2)(b), Wis.
+Stats.

+Note: Final plans and specifications for groundwater treatment systems are subject to the department's approval pursuant to s.
 281.41, Wis.
 Stats. and ch.
 NR 108, Wis.
 Adm.
 Code.
 The plans and specifications shall be submitted to the Bureau of Water Quality, P.O.
-Box 7921, Madison, WI 53707-7921. - 5.
-General description of planned operation and maintenance.
-The operation and maintenance shall include a description of the normal operation and maintenance with frequency of each task, contingency plans, routine monitoring and analysis, visual inspection procedures, record-keeping and reporting. - 6.
-Description of erosion and sediment control practices.
+Box 7921, Madison, WI 53707-7921.

+- 4. General description of planned operation and maintenance.
+The operation and maintenance shall include a description of the normal operation and maintenance with frequency of each task, contingency plans, sampling locations, routine monitoring and analysis, visual inspection procedures, record-keeping and reporting. - 5.
+A listing of all required local, state and federal permits, licenses and approvals to construct and implement the remedial or interim action.
+Please include the s.
+NR 140.28(5), Wis.
+Adm.